Guernsey travel guide

 HM Queen Elizabeth II since 1952, represented locally by Lieutenant Governor Ian Corder since 2016.

-Gavin St Pier is the President of Guernsey states.
+Gavin St Pier is the President of Guernsey states since 2016.

 Most visits to Guernsey are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.

 This advice is correct at time of publishing.
 As the situation can change rapidly, visitors are advised to contact the following organisations for the latest travel advice: